Solar Battery Storage Cost

 Grid Tied Solar Systems with Export Tariffs

-Grid tied solar energy systems send unused electricity back to the national grid rather than storing it anywhere at your home.
+Grid tied solar power systems send unused electricity back to the national grid rather than storing it anywhere at your home.
 Under the Smart Export Guarantee (SEG), households are paid for the surplus energy they generate.

 Pros